 I can’t emphasise enough how grateful I am to social media, Instagram and YouTube in particular for teaching me how to crochet, giving me support and advice when I went wrong and providing ideas and awe every day since!

 A granny square is often one of the first things crocheters learn to make so it really is open to anyone to be part of something larger and meet other people online in the process.
 It has led me to find so many wonderful and inspirational accounts.
 It is such a small simple versatile technique, a building block which can be modified to make almost anything, a simple blanket, a stuffed toy, a dress, a sweater, a cushion, a lampshade, a yarn-bombed bus to name a few.
 In fact, earlier this year, the YarnBomber Steve Duneier made it into the Guinness Book of Records with the worlds largest Granny Square at 1311 square feet.
 You can see pictures and read more about him and his ambitious projects here.

 The first blanket I ever made was based on granny squares on a much smaller scale!, I posted these pictures on my insta feed on March 2013, around 5months after I learned to crochet (I seem to recall it took me a couple of months to complete!)

 I’m still kinda proud of that blanket!..

-Several years later I continue to be a Granny cheerleader so, in the spirit of sharing the love, I made a quick tutorial on how to make them which you can view here or by clicking on the images below.
+Several years later I continue to be a Granny cheerleader so, in the spirit of sharing the love, I made a quick tutorial on how to make them which you can view here.

 Now there’s no excuse for you to join in next year – be part of the happy internet!